arunkpv/vsd-hdp/docs/Day3.md

 _________________________________________________________________________________________________________

-## Sequential Logic Optimizations
+## 3.2 Sequential Logic Optimizations

+### 3.2.1 Constant Propagation
-**1. Constant Propagation** : Optimization technique used when a constant value is propagated through a flip-flop -- i.e., irrespective of the state of the triggering signals (CLK, Reset, Set), there are no transitions in the flip-flop output.
+Optimization technique used when a constant value is propagated through a flip-flop -- i.e., irrespective of the state of the triggering signals (CLK, Reset, Set), there are no transitions in the flip-flop output.
 <br>

 ***[Other Advanced optimization methods not covered by examples in detail:]***

+### 3.2.2 State optimization
-**2. State optimization** : Unused states in the sequential design are optimized and/or the total states needed in the FSM are minimized.
+Unused states in the sequential design are optimized and/or the total states needed in the FSM are minimized.

+### 3.2.3 Cloning
-**3. Cloning** : This is a physically-aware (PnR-aware) optimization method where some of the flops in the design are cloned/ duplicated so that the timing can be met post-PnR for the timing arcs involved (provided there is already some minimum positive slack available).
+This is a physically-aware (PnR-aware) optimization method where some of the flops in the design are cloned/ duplicated so that the timing can be met post-PnR for the timing arcs involved (provided there is already some minimum positive slack available).

+### 3.2.4.
+Retming
-**4. Retming** : The pipelining flops in the design are placed optimally so that the combinational delay at each pipeline stage is more or less equalized so that the maximum clock frequency can be increased.
+The pipelining flops in the design are placed optimally so that the combinational delay at each pipeline stage is more or less equalized so that the maximum clock frequency can be increased.
 <br>

 ```shell